Yemen not 'exporter of terror': President

-Yemen`s president said Tuesday his country was a victim not an exporter of "terrorism" after it emerged one of the Paris gunmen received training from al Qaeda in the violence-torn country.
+Yemen's president said today his country was a victim not an exporter of "terrorism" after it emerged one of the Paris gunmen received training from Al-Qaeda in the violence-torn country.

-Sanaa: Yemen`s president said Tuesday his country was a victim not an exporter of "terrorism" after it emerged one of the Paris gunmen received training from al Qaeda in the violence-torn country.
+Sanaa: Yemen's president said today his country was a victim not an exporter of "terrorism" after it emerged one of the Paris gunmen received training from Al-Qaeda in the violence-torn country.

 His brother Cherif meanwhile told French television before he was shot dead by police that he was acting on behalf of Yemen-based AQAP.